riban-bw/jackmidiola/README.md

+Please check the following for grammatical mistakes.

 # jackmidiola
-Interface between JACK MIDI and Open Lighting Project
+Interface JACK MIDI and Open Lighting Project

 This application connects to jackd as a client, presenting a single MIDI input port.
 It connects to olad as a client and dispatches DMX512 messages base on the received MIDI messages.
 It can react to MIDI note-on and/or MIDI CC commands.
 Note-on commands are 7-bit which loses 1-bit resolution, halving the quantity of values.
 CC may be 7-bit or 14-bit and may use simple CC mapping with limited quantity of slots and universes or NRPN to give access to all 512 slots and up to 512 universes.
 Universes are sequential but the base universe may be defined (default is to start at universe 1).